Car85/Car85/README.md

 - Email: car85@startmail.com

 🚀 **Current Focus**
 Lately, I've been diving into the world of Elixir, a dynamic, functional language designed for building scalable and maintainable applications.
-Check out my first app with elixir https://github.com/Car85/simplechat to see my latest work!
+Check out my first app with elixir https://github.com/Car85/simplechat to see my latest ongoing side-project!

 🌟 **Fun Fact**
 When I am not coding, I love exploring new places, reading tech blogs, and trying out new recipes.